-Church wedding readings are very traditional and transcended ages and generations.
+Church wedding readings are very traditional and transcend ages and generations.
 They cover the basics of every marriage, which bothers on faith, hope, love, righteousness, and commitment.
 Traditional Catholic wedding readings come from both the old and new testaments, which are nine and fourteen options, respectively.
-There’s also the gospel wedding readings, which are ten in number and the mass readings.
-We’ve got all of them lined up in this post to help you are set up your Catholic wedding ceremony script.
+There’s also the gospel wedding readings, which are ten in number, and the mass readings.
+We’ve got all of them lined up in this post to help you are set up your Catholic wedding ceremony script.wedding readings

 The LORD God said, “It isn’t good for the man to live alone.
 I will make a suitable partner for him.”